Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 - Call in the Pros: Get a professional if things get too tricky or your treadmill starts talking about error codes.
 Trying to fix complicated issues without know-how can lead to more trouble.

 Regular treadmill maintenance will keep your machine running like a champ, extend its lifespan, and ensure you have a ripper workout every time.
-Make sure to check your treadmill's owner's manual for the specific lowdown on how to look after it.
+Check your treadmill's owner's manual for the specific lowdown on how to look after it.

 Where Should I Put My Treadmill at Home?

-Let's talk about finding the perfect spot to park your treadmill in your Aussie abode.
+Let's discuss finding the perfect spot to park your treadmill in your Aussie abode.
 Picking the right location is more important than you might think, so here's the lowdown:

 - First things first, size up the space you've got.
 Treadmills can be a bit of a unit, so you'll need a spot that's roomy enough to accommodate one comfortably.
 Measure the space and check the treadmill's dimensions to ensure a good fit.
 You wouldn't want to be squeezing past it every day.